Yureien/YABin/README.md

 #### In a serverless environment (Cloudflare Workers, Netlify, Vercel, etc.)

 I have not yet tested this, but this is made with SvelteKit.
 Please take a look at the [SvelteKit documentation](https://kit.svelte.dev/docs/adapters) for more information.
 If there are any issues, please open an issue, and I will put up a proper guide on how to deploy on such environmments.

-**Right now, it is using PostgreSQL (cause I had a server lying around).
-However, it can be run using any SQL DB such as SQLite or MySQL.
-To use other backends, please update the provider in [schema.prisma](src/lib/server/prisma/schema.prisma)**